 Early Childhood Education is a comprehensive program of both theory and practical experiences designed to prepare you to work with young children.
 Many of the courses may be helpful to parents of preschoolage children and to persons working with families, children, and individuals.
-Graduates may qualify to be child-care aides, assistants, and teachers in preschools, day care centers, kindergartens, Head Start programs and therapeutic relief nurseries.
+Graduates may qualify to be childcare aides, assistants, and teachers in preschools, day care centers, kindergartens, Head Start programs, and therapeutic relief nurseries.

-Articulation agreements with Oregon State University, Portland State University, and Western Oregon University allow Early Childhood Education graduates to enroll with third-year standing.
-See advisor for details.
+Articulation agreements with Oregon State University, Portland State University, and Western Oregon University allow Chemeketa's Early Childhood Education graduates to enroll with third-year standing.
+See an advisor for details.

 You may select individual courses to meet your needs, or you may work toward an Associate of Applied Science degree or a Certificate of Completion.
-Students in the program must earn grades of C or better in all Early Childhood Education (ECE) or Human Development and Family (HDF) courses.
+Students in the program must earn grades of "C" or better in all Early Childhood Education (ECE) and Human Development and Family (HDF) courses.
 In order to enroll in certain courses, students will be required to pass a criminal records check.
-A valid first-aid card is required for graduation in both the one-year and two-year programs.
+A valid first aid card is required for graduation in both the one-year and two-year programs.

 You may be interested in our Cooperative Work Experience program, which allows you to earn college credit for work relating to your program.
-With the approval of the program chair, you may enroll in ECE280A-L Cooperative Work Experience and earn college credit hours.
+With the approval of the program chair, you may enroll in ECE280B-L Cooperative Work Experience and earn college credit hours.
 For more information, look under Cooperative Work Experience in the catalog index.

-- Apply principles and skills in observing children birth to eight to select guidance techniques to promote autonomy. - Plan and implement nutrition plans. - Practice appropriate communications skills with supervisors, colleagues, and parents, both written and verbal. - Plan and implement activities to work with children of diverse ages, backgrounds and abilities based on developmentally appropriate theories and observations.
+- Apply principles and skills in observing children-birth to age eight-to select guidance techniques to promote autonomy. - Plan and implement nutrition plans. - Practice appropriate communications skills-both written and verbal-with supervisors, colleagues, and parents. - Plan and implement activities to work with children of diverse ages, backgrounds, and abilities based on developmentally-appropriate theories and observations.